cappe987/cappe987.github.io/content/docs/hexend.md

 #!/bin/sh
 cat $2 | xxd -r -p | socat -u STDIN interface:$1
 ```
-that will behave like Hexend regarding the input, but does not support any
+that will behave like Hexend regarding the input, but doesn't support any
 flags.
-Looping this is also very inefficient for sending many frames quickly.
+Looping this is also inefficient for sending at low intervals.